Official Title

 dysfunction, or clinically significant laboratory abnormality or ECG changes).

-aminotransferase (AST) greater than 3 times the upper limit of normal (ULN), eGFR <
+aminotransferase (AST) or total bilirubin greater than 3 times the upper limit of

-4. Female patient is lactating, pregnant, or planning pregnancy at Screening A or
+4. Female patient is lactating, pregnant, or planning pregnancy at Clinical Screening

 6. Concomitant use of prohibited medications.
 Refer to Program Procedure Manual